What is Polycystic Ovarian Syndrome (PCOS)?

 - IVF – in which the egg is retrieved, fertilised outside the body and transferred into the uterus.

 What are my chances of conceiving with PCOS?

-Although it is difficult to give statistics as cases vary so much and different treatments have different success rates, the majority of women with PCOS will be able to have a baby with fertility treatment.
+Although it is difficult to give statistics as cases vary so much and different treatments have different success rates, most women with PCOS will be able to have a baby with fertility treatment.
 For women who are under 35, this is even more the case.

 For some couples, working through different treatments works is a long, complicated and anxious process, especially if it is combined with having to take time off from an unsympathetic workplace.
 Try to support each other as much as you can through the consultations, treatments and appointments.

 PCOS in pregnancy can increase the risk of pregnancy-induced hypertension, pre-eclampsia and preterm birth.
-All women should be screened for gestational diabetes by 20 weeks and review any medication they are taking.
+All women should be screened for gestational diabetes by 20 weeks and any medication you are taking should be checked.

-A charity called Veriity runs a special website with resources and support for women suffering with PCOS.
+A charity called Verity runs a special website with resources and support for women suffering with PCOS.